Clinical Social Worker/Therapy

 Who are the therapists who use EMDR here at Safe Harbour?

 Aveeve McLaughlin (MSW, RSW) is a clinical social worker who has her basic training in EMDR.
 She is an integral member of the Safe Harbour team.
+Andrea and Aveeve are working towards their EMDR certification by working in consultation with an EMDR consultant.

 Julie Long (MEd., CCC) is a counsellor who has her basic training and certification in EMDR.
 She is the founder of Safe Harbour Therapy and is an integral member of the Safe Harbour team.
+Julie is available to provide consultation to therapists certifying in EMDR as she is an EMDR consultant-in-training who is working in consultation with an approved EMDR consultant.

 Founder and Counsellor

-Counselling Psychology, Clinical Social Worker
+Counselling Psychology, Social Worker

 What would an EMDR appointment look like?